 Final 2016-17 GEAC meeting.
 "Conceptual Draft" for GE Breadth Area B4 mathematics/quantitative reasoning language for EO 1100.
 Chair Miller was present.
+GEAC Chair Mary Ann Creadon suggested that EO 1100 discussions were not needed for the GEAC agenda because the draft revised EO would be discussed by GEAC's ASCSU members in other ASCSU committees.

 ASCSU Academic Affairs Committee discussed Senator Filling and Dr. Kate Stevenson's "Conceptual Draft" notes for EO 1100 definition of Area B4.
 AA Committee offered feedback on the language but did not offer feedback on the request for input on revising EO 1100.
+Some members refused to discuss the EO, saying sufficient time was not given for consideration and consultation.
+AVC Mallon replied that the committee's comments would be reported back but not considered the formal response.
+She invited the committee to provide a written response, but none was received.